amdelulu/Undetectable-Backdoor-Via-MEM-Inj/README.md

 i've been deep in the rabbit hole for like a month now researching memory injection techniques and finally got something solid working. turns out you can use Python libraries to memory-inject C2 payloads and just... ghost past everything. no detections.

-tested it across basically every major C2 framework (Cobalt Strike, Havoc, Sliver, etc.) and it works seamlessly. i also ran it against Windows 10/11 fully updated with third-party antivirus running. completely undetected.
+tested it across basically every major C2 framework (Cobalt Strike, MetaSploit, etc.) and it works seamlessly. i also ran it against Windows 10/11 fully updated with third-party antivirus running. completely undetected.

 even built a dropper that keeps everything in-memory so there's nothing on disk to reverse engineer. the injection library encrypts and fragments the payload, then melts it into process memory. forensics nightmare.